reflectoring/reflectoring.github.io/_posts/2019-06-04-business-exceptions.md

 of `NotEnoughFuelException`.

-It's up to the client of the above code to make sure that the business rule of providing at least 50 units of fuel before takeoff is satisfied.
+It's up to the client of the above code to make sure that the business rule (providing at least 50 units of fuel before takeoff) is satisfied.
 If the business rule is violated, the client has to to handle the exception (for example by filling the fuel tank and then trying again).

-Now that we're on the same page about the definitions of a technical and a business exception, let's look at the reasons why business exceptions are a bad idea.
+Now that we're on the same page about technical and business exceptions, let's look at the reasons why business exceptions are a bad idea.

-## #1: Exceptions Should be Exceptions
+## #1: Exceptions Should not be an Expected Outcome

 First of all, just by looking at the meaning of the word "exception", we'll see that a business exception as defined above isn't actually an exception.